American Bass Anglers Inc. Tournament Rules

 BOAT OPERATION: Boat operators must be a minimum of 18 years of age.
 All boat operations within 300 yards of the launch facility will be by trolling motor or idle speed only.

-PERMITTED FISHING LOCATIONS: Old Hickory Lake has been designated the Official Tournament waters for the 2022 American Couples Tour National Championship.
-OFF LIMITS will be from dusk on September 11, 2022, until safe light on October 1, 2022.
+PERMITTED FISHING LOCATIONS: Weiss Lake has been designated the Official Tournament waters for the 2023 American Couples Tour National Championship.
+OFF LIMITS will be from dusk on October 2, 2023, until safe light on October 21, 2023.
 Locking will be permitted.
 Fishing is not permitted within 50 yards of a marina gas pump or within 50 yards of another competitor’s boat anchored or not.
 Competitors invoking the 50-yard rule must hold their boats steady.
 Any competitor that allows any other competitor to fish within 50 yards of their boat has suspended the 50-yard rule and opened the water to all competitors.
 Off-limits will be: 1 – The “No-Wake” buoys and inside the entire marina area for the launch ramp; 2 – Additional off-limits areas may be designated and explained at the pre-tournament meeting by the tournament director.

 OFFICIAL CHECKPOINT: There will be only one official point for checkout in the morning and check-in in the afternoon.
 Competitors not at the checkpoint at the designated time will be penalized at the rate of 1 lb. per minute, deducted from their total weight for the day.
 Any competitor more than 15 minutes late for a send-off or check-in will be disqualified for the day.
 The official start and weigh-in times will be announced at the pre-tournament meeting.
 Our best effort will be given to allow at least 8 hours of fishing time.

 SCORING: (CULLING OF DEAD BASS IS PROHIBITED) Pounds and ounces of each team’s (two-day total) catch will determine tournament standings and placement.
 Only largemouth, spotted, red eye or smallmouth bass will be weighed.
 The creel limit shall be five (5) unless the prevailing state limit is less.
 At no time shall a team have in their possession more than the tournament limit.
 Culling must be done immediately.
-The minimum length will be 14 inches for largemouth bass and 18 inches for smallmouth bass (measured on a flat board).
-A penalty of 1 lb. will be deducted from the total weight for each short fish and a penalty of 4 oz. will be deducted from the total weight for each dead fish.
+The minimum length will be 12-inch Largemouth, Smallmouth, and Spotted Bass (measured on a flat board).
+A penalty of 1 lb. will be deducted from the total weight for each short fish, and a penalty of 4 oz. will be deducted from the total weight for each dead fish.
 Penalty weights will be subtracted from the scale weight.
 A team that presents more fish than the tournament limit will be disqualified immediately.
 Mangled, mashed, mauled, or otherwise altered fish will be grounds for immediate disqualification.
 No regurgitated baitfish will be weighed.
 Fish will not be put on a stringer at any time.
 All fish presented at the weigh-in become the property of American Bass Anglers.
 All live fish will be returned to the lake and the tournament director will dispose of any dead fish.

-MANDATORY MEETING: There will be MANDATORY rules and safety briefings for all contestants on October 5, 2022, at 5:30 PM at the Gallatin Civic Center, Gallatin, TN.
+MANDATORY MEETING: There will be MANDATORY rules and safety briefings for all contestants on October 25, 2023, at 5:30 PM (TBA).
 During this briefing boat numbers and flights will be designated.

 TIE: In case of a tie, combining awards and dividing them equally among the tied contestants shall resolve positions.
 A form of lottery shall determine trophy positions.
 The tournament director may decide to break first-place ties with a fish-off